jxe/NoRegrets/README.md

 No Regrets
 ==========

-No Regrets is a Chrome Extension that lets us share information about what we'd rather be doing that reading certain websites.
+No Regrets is a Chrome Extension that lets us share information about what we'd rather be doing than reading certain websites.

 ## Getting started